scytherswings/Network-Status-Page/README.md

 [ls]: http://d4rk.co/
 [pft]: http://forums.plexapp.com/index.php/topic/84856-network-status-page/

+As a suggestion from another GitHub user, I have created some Gitter chat rooms for my projects, here is the link for this one: [Gitter Plex-Board](https://gitter.im/scytherswings/Network-Status-Page)

 I'm going to concentrate on this project much less as I plan to make a new project using Ruby on Rails.
 It will be a while before my new project reaches feature parity so this should work for the time being.